cuubas/e2e-test-builder/README.md

 ## development

-Most of the code base is written Javascript, except for IoProxy.
+Most of the code base is written TypeScript, except for IoProxy.
 At this point due to chrome extension limitations file system is accessed via Java app (uses JavaFx).
-Usable jar file is included in `host` / `host-win`.
-Java SDK and maven is required for it's development - source code is located in `src/io` and proxy is in `src/common/ioproxy.js`.
+Usable jar file and scripts are included in `host` / `host-win` directories.
+Java SDK and maven is required for it's development - source code is located in `src/io` and proxy is in `src/app/common/ioproxy.js`.

 #### steps:

 1. checkout repository
 2. run `npm install`
-3. run `gulp` (builds and watches related files)
+3. run `gulp` (builds and watches 3 angular-cli apps - background, content and ui)
 4. go to chrome://extensions/
 5. load unpacked extension - point to build directory
+6. navigate to `host` (mac) or `host-win` (windows) directory
+7. edit `com.cuubas.ioproxy.json` and add `"chrome-extension://<EXTENSION_ID>/"` in `allowedOrigins` list.
-6. run `host/register.sh` or `host-win/register.bat` to setup native client
+8. run `register.sh` or `register.bat` to setup native client